 Keells, outperforming the overall index, ended 0.7 percent firmer.

 The Colombo stock index fell 0.3 percent to 6,714.73, slipping from its highest close since Jan.
 7, 2016 hit in the previous session.

-Turnover stood at 153.8 million rupees ($1.01 million), below this year’s daily average of 923.2 million rupees.
+Turnover was 495.5 million rupees ($3.2 million), about half of this year’s daily average of 905.7 million rupees.